duaraghav8/SwarmOpt/README.md

 **Team:**

 	Raghav Dua
-	(Special thanks to Mridhul Bhambri for the Database Construction Script & Nishchal Dua for Objective Function Implementations)
+	(Special thanks to Mridhul Bhambri for the Database Construction Script & User Doc and Nishchal Dua for Objective Function Implementations)
+	I have also taken inspiration from kkentzo's C-based PSO library (https://github.com/kkentzo/pso) and am grateful to him for clearing my doubts

 **Mentors:**